 Protocol

-To begin, carefully peel off the protective films from the skin-contact side of the electrode array mask in the order indicated on the sticker [1].
+To begin, carefully remove electrode mask from the case and inspect its shape to ensure a proper fit on the face.
+[1].

-WIDE: Talent peeling off protective films in the specified order.
+WIDE: Talent preparing the mask, checking fit to face

+2.1.1.
+Preparing the mask – CLOSE-UP

 Place electrode number 11, marked with an eye symbol, near the participant's right eye [1].
 Position electrode number 8, marked with a nose symbol, on the nose [2].
-Attach electrodes 1 to 15 on the right side of the face and electrode 16 on the left forehead [3].
-Now place the reference electrode on the right mastoid [4].
+Attach electrodes 13 to 16 on the forehead [3].
+Attach 1-2 electrodes on the chin [4].
+Now place the reference electrode on the right mastoid [5].

 Talent positioning electrode 11 near the right eye.